 - All tax resident New Zealand companies must pay corporate tax on their worldwide and New Zealand-sourced income, at a standard rate of 28%.
 Businesses are required to submit their tax filings by 31st March and to pay provisional tax on 15th January, 31st March and 7th May;

-- Look Through Companies (LTCs) are currently not subject to corporate income tax.
-However, New Zealand companies owned in majority by foreigners and receiving more than US$10,000 of foreign sourced income will no longer be allowed to elect for look through status from April 2017 onwards;
+- Look Through Companies (LTCs) (LTCs) are currently not subject to corporate income tax.
+However, New Zealand companies owned majority by foreigners and receiving more than NZ$15,673 (US$10,000) of foreign sourced income will no longer be allowed to apply for look through status;

 - Earnings made by branch offices are subject to taxation at the standard rate of 28%;

-- The standard goods and services tax rate is 15% in New Zealand.
-All companies with sales over US$45,000 must register for a GST number and file monthly returns by the 28th day of the following month;
+- The standard goods and services tax rate is 15%.
+All companies with sales over NZ$60,000 (US$38,212) must register for a GST number and file monthly returns by the 28th of the following month;

 - Dividends received by a New Zealand business are tax-exempt if the distributing company is based abroad or is a 100% owned NZ subsidiary;